Badak LNG: Collaboration with Universities

 In 2011, Badak LNG formed a special team (task force) tasked with preparing a scholarship program in collaboration with a tertiary institution, the Jakarta State Polytechnic (PNJ).
 Badak LNG and the PNJ finally agreed to cooperate and produce a program called LNG Academy.

-LNG Academy is motivated by a large number of experts in the field of liquefied natural gas in Indonesia and International, which is characterized by the construction of refineries owned by the Natural Gas company in the world, such as Statoil, Qatargas and others.
+LNG Academy is motivated by a large number of experts in the field of liquefied natural gas in Indonesia and International, which is characterized by the construction of refineries owned by the Natural Gas company in the world, such as Statoil, QatarEnergy LNG and others.
 This program is also one of Badak LNG's missions in sector of education for increase human development index in Indonesia.
 The facilities at LNG Academy are actually PT Badak NGL training section facilities that were previously used for training prospective employees and other training programs that have been converted to support all LNG Academy lecture activities.

 In addition, Badak LNG also collaborates with various universities and tertiary educations.
 The company collaborate with Brawijaya University in education about enterprise resource planning in and research development in digitalization gas refinery.
 Gadjah Mada University also collaborate with Badak NGL in education about natural gas.
 The master cooperation class is held with the Bandung Institute of Technology for master's programs in mechanical engineering and business management.
 The middle class cooperation expert was conducted with the Samarinda State Polytechnic.